jackey8616/jackey8616.github.io/source/_posts/AI/logistic-regression-and-its-math.md

 => P &= \frac{1}{1 + e^{-z}} \\
 => 0.5 &= \frac{1}{1 + e^{-z}} \\
 => 1 &= 0.5 + 0.5e^{-z} \\
+=> 0.5 &= 0.5e^{z-} \\
 => 1 &= e^{-z} \\
 => z &= 0 \\
 \end{align*}
 $$

 When $P=0.5, z = 0, then $z = w_1x_1 + w_2x_2 + b = 0$
-This equation represents the decision boundary in the coordinate system, on the two sides of this line will be categorize to A or B.
+This equation represents the decision boundary in the coordinate system, on the two sides of this line will be categorized to A or B.
-The next question is: based on the actual training data, the parameter $w_1, w_2, b$ in the equation is meets the actual category(actual value),
+The next question is: based on the actual training data, do the parameter $w_1, w_2, b$ in the equation match the actual category(actual value),
-We need to train through machine learning.
+We need to train model using machine learning.

 ## Loss Function
 Same as linear regression, we need to find a mathematic tool to aggregate the error which calculated from the after-training prediction and the in-data set actual value, in order to be the reference in optimizing strategy.
-In the logistic regression of binary classification, the meaning of error is "If a data is category A, but been classified as B", this kind of error need to be review by each data in the training set.
+In binary classification using logistic regression, the error means "If a data point is category A, but is classified as B", this kind of error needs to be evaluated for each data point in the training set.

 So we need to find a tool can help us compare the difference between predict value and actual value:

 ### Cross-Entropy loss function
-If $y$ is actual label(result of classification,$0 or 1$, 0 represents category A, 1 represents category B), $p$ is predict possibility.
+If $y$ is actual label(result of classification,$0 or 1$, 0 represents category A, 1 represents category B), $p$ is the predicted probability.
-We need to find a method which returns error when actual value is 0, but predict value gives 1; and same as opposite; but if each of actual value and predict value is the same, returns nothing.
+We need to find a method which returns error when actual value is 0, but predict value gives 1; and conversely; but if each of actual value and predict value is the same, returns nothing.

 In other word:
 $$